Sai Yeung Choi Street: History

-The streets were built on watercress cultivation in a village, Mong Kok Tsuen (旺角村), in Mong Kok in 1924.
-The name Sai Yeung Choi is the Chinese name of watercress.
+The streets were built on watercress cultivation in a village, Mong Kok Tsuen (旺角村), in Mong Kok in 1924, hence its name.
 As time went by, the village and fields were replaced by high-rise buildings.
 When the police station was built, the street was separated into two sections.
 In the late 1970s the Postmaster General suggested renaming the streets, appending "south" and "north", to reduce confusion.
 On 12 January 1979, the streets were renamed.

 In the 1970s, some buildings on Sai Yeung Choi Street were demolished to make way for construction of the Mass Transit Railway.

 Sai Yeung Choi Street has been the site of several criminal acts of objects and fluids being thrown from buildings.
 On 13 December 2008, two bottles of corrosive liquid were hurled from buildings, burning 46 people.
 On 16 May 2009, two bottles of corrosive liquid were thrown, injuring 30 people.
 The police increased the award for information leading to an arrest, while the Yau Tsim Mong District Council installed a CCTV system to help catch the perpetrator.
 A third acid attack occurred on 8 June 2009, injuring 24.
 A similar attack occurred on 9 January 2010 on nearby Temple Street.
 On 10 June 2014, a pedestrian was killed on Sai Yeung Choi Street after being hit by a swivel chair thrown from a rooftop by a mentally-ill Mainland Chinese who had been drinking.

 Sai Yeung Choi Street was a frequent site of demonstrations during the protracted 2014 Hong Kong protests.